 After decades in which these films have appeared in washed-out, nearly unwatchable incarnations, the transfers presented here are a new visual experience in detail and clarity.
 The images are not perfect, with flickering and other instability particularly noticeable in low-light scenes, and scratches appearing at the end of some reels, but it's doubtful that the trilogy has looked this sharp since the '40s.
 (As the package booklet notes, speculation that Rome Open City owed its long-defective appearance to Rossellini's use of scavenged bits of film stock are dispelled by the quality of this restoration.)
 The monaural sound is often appropriately harsh and technologically primitive—only Germany Year Zero was shot with direct rather than post-synched sound—but consistently put to canny dramatic use.

-In the upper tier of the supplement packages ever presented by Criterion, the extras spread across the three discs in the War Trilogy box amount to a seminar on Roberto Rossellini's life and art.
-Some are tied to a specific film: A 2006 documentary on the genesis and aftermath of Rome Open City features Isabella Rossellini describing her father's preference for its resonance as history rather than its formal attributes, along with archival comments by François Truffaut, stars Anna Magnani and Aldo Fabrizi, the director (who considered the script's melodramatic flourishes "cheating, a little bit"), and his future wife Ingrid Bergman, who was so moved upon seeing the picture that she wrote its maker a plea to cast her in a future project.
-Also included is a clip of Mussolini's son Vittorio, who worked on the scenario of a pre-Open City Rossellini movie and says of the renowned auteur, "He was neither Fascist nor anti-Fascist…He only cared about living the good life.
+The extras here amount to a seminar on Rossellini’s life and art.
+Some are tied to a specific film: A 2006 documentary on the genesis and aftermath of Rome Open City features Isabella Rossellini describing her father’s preference for the film’s resonance as history rather than its formal attributes, along with archival comments by François Truffaut, stars Anna Magnani and Aldo Fabrizi, Rossellini himself (who considered the script’s melodramatic flourishes "cheating, a little bit"), and his future wife, Ingrid Bergman, who was so moved upon seeing the picture that she wrote its maker a plea to cast her in a future project.
+Also included is a clip of Mussolini’s son, Vittorio, who worked on the scenario of a pre-Rome Open City Rossellini film and says of the renowned auteur, "He was neither fascist nor anti-fascist...He only cared about living the good life.
 Later he became Rossellini."

-Open City is also the subject of the set's only feature-length commentary track, recorded for a previous laserdisc edition by Peter Bondanella, who takes perceptive note of the movie's many "artificial" conventions, such as the studio set for the Gestapo lair, classical editing rhythms, and Renzo Rossellini's often insistent musical themes, plus the attempt at "moral rapprochement" between its Christian and Marxist heroes.
-Included elsewhere are brief introductions to TV broadcasts of the trilogy by the director, new video analyses by Rossellini scholar Adriano Aprà that supply historical context (such as Paisan's geographic evocation of the 1860 campaign of Garibaldi), reminiscences by the filmmaking Taviani brothers on their youthful discovery of the films, and a 1987 discussion with Germany Year Zero assistant director Carlo Lizzani on that film's pre-production.
+Rome Open City is also the subject of the set’s only feature-length commentary track, recorded for a previous laserdisc edition.
+Peter Bondanella takes perceptive note of the film’s many "artificial" conventions, such as the studio set for the Gestapo lair, classical editing rhythms, and Renzo Rossellini’s often insistent musical themes, plus the attempt at "moral rapprochement" between its Christian and Marxist heroes.
+Included elsewhere are brief introductions to TV broadcasts of the trilogy by the filmmaker, new video analyses by Rossellini scholar Adriano Aprà that supply historical context (such as Paisan’s geographic evocation of the 1860 campaign of Garibaldi), reminiscences by Paolo and Vittorio Taviani on their youthful discovery of the films, and a 1987 discussion with Germany Year Zero assistant director Carlo Lizzani on that film’s pre-production.

 Taking a wider view, a 2001 hour-long doc by Lizzani follows Rossellini from his privileged Roman youth through his midlife move to France, to his abandonment of cinema for made-for-TV "history films" in the ’60s and ’70s, taking a mortal view of monarchs, saints, scientists, and Jesus Christ.
 Martin Scorsese asserts that these late works’ capacity to "find the people in the documentary detail" greatly affected his own oeuvre.
 One clip shows Rossellini disdaining his lionization as an auteur: "I’m a professional, nothing more, and I don’t wish to be anything else."
 He’s also seen in video excerpts of a 1970 discussion with American students and faculty at Rice University, in which he defines neorealism as "an escape from the big church of the studio."

-Another highlight is author Mark Shiel's video essay "Rossellini and the City," for its insight into the war cycle's "de-monumentalizing" of its historic Italian cities in favor of a vision of populist decency enduring against a backdrop of official breakdown, while the desolate Berlin of the finale evokes an abstracted "endlessness."
-Biographer Tag Gallagher uses excerpts to dissect filmmaking choices affected by social concerns, such as the softening of native Fascist villainy in the name of postwar reconciliation, and recurring visual tropes like character movement within the frame.
-An illustrated-text featurette suggests that Rossellini was prompted by his five-year relationship with a German mistress to set the third film in the vanquished seat of Nazism.
-Finally, the box's booklet offers four critical essays, including James Quandt's overview of the trilogy's fusion of classicism, expressionism, and improvisation, and its creator's eagerness to distance himself from his title of father of neorealism.
+Another highlight is author Mark Shiel’s video essay "Rossellini and the City" for its insight into the war cycle’s "de-monumentalizing" of its historic Italian cities in favor of a vision of populist decency enduring against a backdrop of official breakdown, while the desolate Berlin of the finale evokes an abstracted "endlessness."
+Biographer Tag Gallagher uses excerpts to dissect filmmaking choices affected by social concerns, such as the softening of native fascist villainy in the name of postwar reconciliation, and recurring visual tropes like character movement within the frame.
+Finally, the box’s booklet offers four critical essays, including James Quandt’s overview of the trilogy’s fusion of classicism, expressionism, and improvisation, and its creator’s eagerness to distance himself from his title of father of neorealism.